Gin-Quin/Fa/documentation/collections/bags.md

 ### The `Bag` collection

-The `Bag` collection is a special collection optimized to store unordered objects.
-It's very similar to a `Set`, but without the unicity constraint.
+The `Bag` collection is a special collection optimized for storing unordered objects.
+It's very similar to a `Set`, but without the uniqueness constraint.

-> It's similar to what is also called a "multiset" or an "arena".
+> It's similar to what's also called a "multiset" or an "arena".

 ```ts
 bag = Bag(Human)